Authentication

 API keys: Docker

 API key authentication can be configured using environment variables.
-In Docker Compose, set them in the configuration file (docker-compose.yml
+In Docker Compose, set them in the configuration file (docker-compose.yml) such as in the following example:

 services: